Aider-AI/aider/README.md

 You can only use `aider` to edit code that fits in the GPT context window.
 For GPT-4 that is 8k tokens.
-It helps to be selective about how many source files you discuss with `aider` at the one time.
+It helps to be selective about how many source files you discuss with `aider` at one time.
 You might consider refactoring your code into more, smaller files (which is usually a good idea anyway).
 You can use `aider` to help perform such refactorings, if you start before the files get too large.